Ahm3dRamad3n/Quiz/README.md

 ## 📌 Overview

-**Pro Quiz Master** has evolved from a static webpage into a highly scalable, data-driven **Full-Stack Quiz Platform**.
+**Interactive Quiz Platform** has evolved from a static webpage into a highly scalable, data-driven **Full-Stack Quiz Platform**.
 Built with Vanilla JavaScript and powered by **Firebase**, it empowers educators and creators to build, manage, and share complex interactive quizzes instantly.
 With a dedicated creator dashboard, real-time cloud syncing, and enterprise-grade security, users can deploy quizzes without touching a single line of code.

 ---